Azure Load Balancer

 - Identify top users performing administrative operations.

-- View top 10 operations that caused the most errors.
+- View the top 10 operations that caused the most errors.

 - View recent read, write, and delete operations.